-COURSE POLICY STATEMENTS: Quizzes and tests cannot be made up if missed, but the lowest quiz/HW grade will be dropped.
+Quizzes and tests cannot be made up if missed, but the lowest quiz/HW grade will be dropped.
 Students MUST regularly check their NFC email AND course page on D2L for news items/due dates.
 At the beginning of the semester, the instructor must report "no show" students for this course.
 "No show" indicates the student will be removed from the course.
-In order to learn more about the course, the student must log in to D2L and complete "Getting Started," step #1.
-Students will be prompted to complete the Mandatory Attendance quiz, along with six other introductory steps, by the deadline as given on the course schedule.
+In order to be considered as attending the course, the student must log in to D2L and complete "Getting Started," step #1.
+Students will be prompted to complete the Mandatory Attendance quiz, along with six other introductory steps, by the deadline as given on the course schedule; this quiz will verify students' attendance in the course.